-He goes on to conduct some experiments with a particular sand and further along in the article he quotes instructions in the ASTM C-270, section that states that “when necessary, sand quantities should be adjusted to provide for the bulking of the sand.”
+Morgan conducted experiments with a particular sand and further along in the article he quoted instructions in ASTM C-270, section that states “when necessary, sand quantities should be adjusted to provide for the bulking of the sand.”

 15 measures (dry) x 117% = 17.6 (measures damp) *